zuozhenggh/learning-library/developer-library/microservices-with-converged-db/scaling/scaling.md

 ### What Do You Need?

-This lab assuemes that you have already completed labs 1 through 4.
+This lab assumes that you have already completed labs 1 through 4.

 ## **STEP 1**: Setup: Install the k6 load testing tool and start and external load balancer for the Order service